Can You Use Marble As a Cutting Board? Know the Reality!

 We’ll discuss its durability, sanitation, and whether it can handle knives without damaging them.
 By the end, you’ll have a better understanding of whether marble is a suitable option for your kitchen.
 So, if you’ve ever wondered about using marble for chopping veggies or slicing meat, keep reading to find out if it’s a yay or nay!

-Can You Use Marble as a Cutting Board?
+Can You Use Marble As A Cutting Board?

 Sure!
 Using marble as a cutting board might seem like a fancy idea because marble is strong and looks nice, but it’s not the best choice for cutting boards.
 Let me explain why.